-By definition, the annual appeal is money given to Cedarwood that is spent in that same year.
+The Annual Appeal is money given to Cedarwood that is spent in that same year.
 Our fiscal calendar goes from July 1 to June 30, and these gifts directly impact the experience of our children now.
-Giving to Cedarwood’s annual appeal campaign affects our programs and teachers, helps with tuition aid, contributes to maintaining our buildings and impacts much of the important work of the school.
+Giving to Cedarwood’s Annual Appeal campaign affects our programs and teachers, helps with tuition aid, contributes to maintaining our buildings and supports much of the important work of the school.

 What is the Capital Campaign?

-The Capital Campaign is a one time opportunity to help Cedarwood gain the necessary square footage it immediately needs to expand our admissions and programming.
+The Capital Campaign is a one-time opportunity to help Cedarwood gain the necessary square footage it immediately needs to expand our admissions and programs.
 By giving to the Capital Campaign you are supporting the future of our school.
-The annex to the main Cedarwood School building will increase our total square footage by 50% and provide necessary classroom and performance spaces as well as an industrial kitchen and library.
-Our current building is simply just not big enough to provide adequate space for the students needs.
+The annex to the main Cedarwood School building has already increased our total square footage by 50% and provided necessary classrooms, performance spaces, an industrial kitchen, and library.

-Yes, there are many way to give a planned gift to Cedarwood Waldorf School.
-There can be many tax advantages depending on the kind of gift you establish and many ways to give that offer benefit to the donor during their lifetime.
+Yes, there are many ways to give a planned gift to Cedarwood Waldorf School.
+There can be tax advantages depending on the kind of gift you establish and many ways to give that offer benefits to the donor during their lifetime.

 What is planned giving?

 While the primary purpose of this type of gift is to support Cedarwood Waldorf School, its secondary purpose may be the financial benefits to you and your family.
-A planned gift means that Cedarwood Waldorf School will receive the gift at some time in the future, often after the donor has received lifetime income from the plan.
+A planned gift means that Cedarwood Waldorf School will receive the gift at some time in the future, often after the donor has benefited from interest off the funds.